 Boeing left Duluth in September, leaving his friend Marshal Alworth to handle the matter.
 On October 14 Boeing telegraphed Alworth, telling him to “String the rope.”
 The next day Alworth hired Frank Jacobs, James Jones, and ferryman Charles Winters.
 At 12:15 a.m. they tied a half-inch rope to a piling on the north pier and brought it across the canal on the ferry, and then tied it off on another piling on the south pier.
 Police Officer Frank Horgan promptly cut the rope.
 When Horgan went home after his shift, Alworth’s men put the rope back up.
 When the steamer Winslow passed through the canal later that day, her captain yelled “to hell with you and your old clothesline” and steamed through, the ship itself cutting the rope.
 Alworth’s men promptly restored the rope, only to watch the tug Spirit break it a short time later.

 The next time Alworth’s men tried to block the canal, they spiked eighteen feet of chain to the canal’s wooden piers hoping that its weight would lower the rope out of reach of any boat master’s knife.
 But they failed to properly connect the rope and chain.
 The next morning a Herald reporter retrieved the chain, and Police Chief Patrick Doran arrived and instructed officers to “arrest anyone attempting to put a rope across the canal.”

-Even without $100,000 he demanded, Boeing had plenty of money.
+Boeing died from influenza in 1890, just months after the posting, and there is no evidence that Duluth ever compensated him for the property he had lost.
+But even without the $100,000 he demanded, Boeing had plenty of money.
 Most of his vast wealth went to his son William, who would eventually move to the Pacific Northwest and start building airplanes.
-Today, of course, Bill Boeing’s company makes most of the commercial airplanes in service throughout the world today.
+Today Bill Boeing’s company is a leader in commercial aviation.